git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 ## Preferences Dialog

-You can set several preferences which are stored when you exit Bitwig.
+You can set several preferences which are stored when you exit the DAW.